 Downloading an app to your Versa can't be done from the watch.
-So you'll have to do it from inside of the Fitbit smartphone app and then sync it to the smartwatch to access it from the wrist.
+So you'll have to do it from inside the Fitbit smartphone app and then sync it to the smartwatch to access it from the wrist.

-Setting up can be a bit of a hassle, as you'll need the bridge IP when getting started, but it's a great way to quickly switch between colours when your phone isn't to hand.
+Setting up can be a bit of a hassle, as you'll need the bridge IP when getting started, but it's a great way to quickly switch between colors when your phone isn't to hand.

 It's not the Spotify or Apple Music app you might be craving, but Deezer is still available for subscribers to stream music directly from the wrist – providing you have a pair of Bluetooth headphones at the ready, too.
-Once you're all set up, you'll have access to 44 million tracks, while Deezer Flow is a nice way to mix up your old favourites with fresh recommendations.
+Once you're all set up, you'll have access to 44 million tracks, while Deezer Flow is a nice way to mix up your old favorites with fresh recommendations.

 The New York Times

 Handily, you won't need a New York Times subscription to read all the biggest news stories of the day, with the Versa app condensing everything into small reading chunks.
 It's a handy tool on your wrist for catching some headlines, but you'll need to go find stories on the app or website if you want to read more – unfortunately there's no automatic handover from the watch to a bigger screen.

 Tennis may seem like a fun time when you watch it on TV, with the score being kept by tournament officials, but those prima donnas won't be showing up to your game at the local park, unfortunately.

 And that means you're left to argue with your athletic younger brother over what the score is every other game.
-Leave this first world problem in the past with Fitbit Labs' Tennis, an app that'll help you count the score.
-You'll have to remember to tap your watch after every point, but you'll soon pick it up and even receive insights into your shots by forehand, backhand and serve.
+Leave this first-world problem in the past with Fitbit Labs' Tennis, an app that'll help you count the score.
+You'll have to remember to tap your watch after every point, but you'll soon pick it up and even receive insights into your shots by forehand, backhand, and serve.

 The Versa screen is naturally too small to give you a look at the map of your Uber driver on their way, but it does give you a way to discreetly and quickly order a ride, view estimates and tap through driver details.
 On a bad date?
-With the help of the Uber app, you'll be halfway home and eating that surge charge before they even realise you're not at the bar.
+With the help of the Uber app, you'll be halfway home and eating that surge charge before they even realize you're not at the bar.
 You sly dog.

 Ah, Flappy Bird, a titan of the early paid-for phone game rush and a close cousin of 'that helicopter game'.
 Recreated for the Versa, the magic of Flappy is certainly not in the graphics, complexity or even the paradigm facing urban birds, but instead in the simple addiction.
 Tap the screen to help your winged friend avoid the pipes – the more you avoid, the higher score you get.
 Godspeed.

 Fancy yourself as a bit of a shredder, slick?
 Well, with the Skateboard app for Fitbit Versa, you're now able to track your sessions in the park on your wrist.
-Your heart rate will feature throughout, while you're also able to get live looks at the current speed, average speed, max speed, distance travelled and session duration.
+Your heart rate will feature throughout, while you're also able to get live looks at the current speed, average speed, max speed, distance traveled, and session duration.